This post may contain affiliate links. Please read our disclosure policy.

 This will become relevant in a moment.
 Each doctor is recommending more and more medications – 2 inhalers for the cough, an antibiotic (4 different rounds) for the postnasal drip, a steroid, and it goes on and on.
 The therapist is dancing around ADHD, pushing us in that direction.

-And then lightening struck, right at the perfect time.
+And then lightning struck, right at the perfect time.
 I stumbled upon an article that changed our life.
-The article, I’ve included at the bottom of the post, was about the connection between ADHD, sleep disordered breathing, and mouth breathing.
+The article, I’ve included at the bottom of the post, was about the connection between ADHD, sleep-disordered breathing, and mouth breathing.
 Every word in this article sounded like Kian.

 Sleep deprivation in children and ADHD exhibit the same symptoms.

 ⇒ Studies have been done (see NIH studies & references at the bottom of the post) where they took medicated ADHD kids, fixed the sleep-disordered breathing, and within 6 months 70% of the children had seen a resolution in symptoms and were no longer medicated.

 As in, their ‘ADHD’ was cured.
 Because it wasn’t ADHD.